 Iodine helps make thyroid hormones.
-These help keep cells and the metabolic rate (the speed at which chemical reactions take place in the body) healthy.
+These help keep your cells and metabolic rate (the speed of chemical reactions in your body) healthy.

 You should be able to get all the iodine you need by eating a varied and balanced diet.

 If you take iodine supplements, do not take too much as this could be harmful.
 Taking 0.5mg or less a day of iodine supplements is unlikely to cause any harm.

 Good food sources of iodine include:

 Iodine can also be found in plant-based foods, such as cereals and grains.
 But the levels vary depending on the amount of iodine in the soil where the plants are grown.